ceford/j4xdemos-com-jdocmanual-v2/README.md

 path to your data source in the `Git source` field of the `Settings` tab.
 You did remember it!

-Save & Close
+`Save & Close`

 The Setup page should indicate that your data source is set (but this is not verified).

 ## Enable the Plugin

-To populate the database you need to install the plg_jdocmanual plugin.
+To populate the database you need to enable the plg_jdocmanual plugin.
-This may have been installed with the Jdocmanual package or separately.
 It is not enabled by default as it is only used to populate the database from the command line.

-- Go to the list of system plugins, find the Jdocmanul plugin and enable it.
+Go to the list of system plugins, find the Jdocmanul plugin and enable it.

 ## Database Population - Command Line Method